JSaundersai/JSaundersai/README.md

 AI Engineer | Specializing in LLM Applications

 Hello!
-I'm Jared, an AI engineer at Synapse Cyberworks, currently contracting for M & J Productions.
-I specialize in cutting-edge AI technologies and applications.
+I'm Jared, an AI engineer at Alesko.ai.
+I specialize in AI technologies and Financial Data Analytics

 🚀 Expertise